ezerilli/Deep_Learning/README.md

 The project consists of two parts:

 - _experiment 1_, training and testing 3 different models (MiniVGG4, MiniVGG6 and MiniVGG6 with Data Augmentation ) and
-producing corresponding accuracy/loss curves.
+producing corresponding accuracy/loss curves + generate subplot of test images with predictions.

-- _experiment 2_, clothing detection and recognition in real world images and videos (work in progress...).
+- _experiment 2_, clothing detection and recognition in real world images and videos (in progress...).

 In order to run the experiments, run:
 ```bash